Getting started with GitHub

 What you’ll need

-• A Windows environment for installing git and editing a git project.
+- A Windows / MacOS / Linux environment for installing git and editing a git project.

 Installation of required software components